What Is Wrongful Termination?

 Understand Your Rights.
 If you have just been terminated, it’s important that you have a full understanding of what your legal rights are and are not.
 Many times it is difficult to determine whether a termination is wrongful under the law, or simply based on an unfair, bad decision.
 This is compounded by the fact that employers sometimes give more than one reason for a termination decision.
 We can help provide you with some certainty in a very difficult, highly emotional situation by analyzing the reasons and circumstances surrounding your termination and letting you know if your termination is actionable.

 Negotiate a Severance.
 In many wrongful termination cases, it’s in your best interest to try and resolve the dispute early on – before it becomes public, potentially interfering with your ability to find a new job.
-We often negotiate severances, or exit packages, that compensate you for the wrongful termination, and preserve your access to unemployment benefits and your ability to get a new job.
+We often negotiate severances, or exit packages, that compensate you for the wrongful termination and your ability to get a new job.